 - Ongoing workshops where internationalisation is considered within the wider frame of the inclusive curriculum

-- Using a self-evaluation tool to engage discipline teams in discussions about their curricula and to consider further developmental changes
+- Using a reflective tool to engage discipline teams in discussions about their curricula and to consider further developmental changes

 - Encouraging staff to develop their own cultural capacity through international exchanges, and links with international partners